 If you suspect that someone in your life is using drugs, especially benzos due to their sedative nature, it would be good to learn about the different types of benzodiazepine.
 There are generally two types of benzos including anxiolytics and hypnotics.
 Some of the brand names for benzos are:

 There are many different dosages that these drugs are prescribed in.
 There are also many conditions that someone may need to treat with benzos.
 Unfortunately, there are benzodiazepines that are distributed and used illegally, as well.
-No matter whether you or someone you know has a prescription to benzos or are using them illegally, if you need help to stop using them, our Harmony Recovery Group team can assist you with this.
+No matter whether you or someone you know has a prescription to benzos or are using them illegally, if you need help to stop using them, our Harmony Health Group team can assist you with this.

 Short Term Use of Benzodiazepine